castares/django-blog-app/README.md

 3. Create the Database:

-    To make sure everything is ok at this point, I recommend to start the development server.
+    To make sure everything is ok at this point, I recommend starting the development server.
 Again, from the project directory:

     ```python
     cd ./my_website